 Will those of Hamas ever feel similar grief over what they did to Jews over the years, particularly on Oct 7th and in the tunnels below Gaza?
 TD

-German Firms that Used Slave Labor During Nazi Era (jewishvirtuallibrary.org) "The following list, compiled by the American Jewish Committee (except for Hugo Boss, Volkswagen, and Bahlsen), is composed of companies that requisitioned forced and slave labor during the Holocaust as well as modern companies with a combination of highly similar names, locations or products.
+German Firms that Used Slave Labor During Nazi Era; (jewishvirtuallibrary.org) "The following list, compiled by the American Jewish Committee (except for Hugo Boss, Volkswagen, and Bahlsen), is composed of companies that requisitioned during the as well as modern companies with a combination of highly similar names, locations or products.
 There is not necessarily any legal connection between the historical and actual lists of companies, but research shows that all of these companies have a high probability of historical and/or financial links.

 "This list is meant as a public service.
 The intention is neither to stigmatize nor to judge companies or individuals but to demonstrate the wide scope of the usage of forced laborers and slave laborers by all branches of German industry during the Nazi era.
-At least 47 of the companies on the original list have voluntarily joined the slave labor compensation fund."
+At least 47 of the companies on the original list have voluntarily joined the ."

 No comments: